jrfiedler/stata-dta-in-python/README.md

     git clone http://github.com/jrfiedler/stata-dta-in-python

-or by downloading a zip archive (button on top left of this page) and unzipping.
+or by downloading a zip archive (there's a button on the right side of this page) and unzipping.

 Then, in the main folder, use